Generic name: sodium oxybate [ SOE-dee-um-OX-i-bate ]

 Xyrem will cause drowsiness and can impair your thinking or reactions.
-You may still feel sleepy the morning after taking this medicine.
 Wait at least 6 hours or until you are fully awake before you drive, operate machinery, pilot an airplane, or do anything that requires you to be awake and alert.

 What other drugs will affect Xyrem?

-Avoid taking other medicines that make you sleepy or slow your breathing.
-This includes cold or allergy medicine, narcotic pain medicine, sedatives, muscle relaxants, seizure medicine, or medicine for depression, anxiety, or mental illness.
+Using Xyrem with other drugs that make you drowsy or slow your breathing can cause dangerous side effects or death.
+Ask your doctor before using opioid medication, a sleeping pill, a muscle relaxer, or medicine for anxiety or seizures.
 Your doctor may need to change your treatment plan if you need to use any of these other medicines.

 More about Xyrem (sodium oxybate)

 - Drug images